TheRealGD/therealgd/README.md

 1. Run `npm install`.

 2. Run `npm run build-dev`.
-The `web/build/` directory should now contain some files.
+The `public/build/` directory should now contain some files.

 ### Setting up the backend

 1. Run `composer install`.

-You should be prompted for database credentials, mail sending stuff, and a secret token.
-You can leave the default values for the mail stuff, but you must supply valid database credentials.
+2. You should now have a `.env` file in the project root.
+Edit this to your liking or leave the defaults alone, but you *must* change `DATABASE_URL`.

     Instructions for setting up a database can be found at [docs/database-setup.md](docs/database-setup.md).

-    If this step fails, you can remove or edit `app/config/parameters.yml` and run `composer install` to try again.

-2. Run `bin/symfony_requirements` to check that your environment meets the requirements needed to run the software.
+3. Run `vendor/bin/requirements-checker` to ensure your environment meets necessary requirements needed to run Postmill.
 Fix any errors that arise.

-3. Run `bin/console doctrine:migrations:migrate` to load the database schema.
+4. Run `bin/console doctrine:migrations:migrate` to load the database schema.

-4. Run `bin/console app:user:add <username> --admin` to create a user account.
+5. Run `bin/console app:user:add <username> --admin` to create a user account.

-5. Run `bin/console server:run` to start the application.
+6. Run `bin/console server:run` to start the application.

-6. Navigate to <http://localhost:8000/>.
-Log in with the credentials you chose in step 4.
+7. Navigate to <http://localhost:8000/>.
+Log in with the credentials you chose in step 2.

 ## Reporting issues